marcopaglio/BookingApp/README.md

 ## Build BookingApp

+Locate yourself into the project base directory (or *BASE_DIR*, e.g. BookingApp) where the Maven Wrapper files (mvnw, mvnw.cmd, etc.) are stored, and open a Command Prompt.

 ### Linux

-1. locate yourself into the project base directory (e.g. BookingApp) where the mvnw (Maven Wrapper) file is stored, through the command:
-   `cd git/BookingApp`
-   **TODO: è meglio piazzarsi in booking-aggregator in modo che vi siano tutti i file lì?**
-2. Building is done by running the following command:
+Building is done by running the following command:  <br>
-   `./mvnw -f booking-aggregator/pom.xml clean install` Alternative buildings can be ran adding one or more profiles at the end of the previous command:
+`./mvnw -f booking-aggregator/pom.xml clean install`  <br>
+Alternative buildings can be ran adding one or more profiles at the end of the previous command:
-   - `-Pjacoco` > add coverage
+- `-Pjacoco` > add coverage  <br>
   Once finished, the coverage report is located in booking-report/target/site/jacoco-aggregate/index.html.
 - `-Ppitest` > add mutation testing
 - `-Pdocker` > add dockerization of the application

   > Note: docker profile will open BookingApp inside a Docker container, therefore it needs the access to the Linux X display server in order to work propertly:
-     > - run the following command for showing all the net interfaces:
+  > - run the following command for showing all the net interfaces:  <br>
   >   `ifconfig`
   >
   >   > It may be necessary install the package for running it: `sudo apt install net-tools`
   >
-     > - from the printed list, find out the Docker virtual bridge (alias <DOCKER_NET>) which all the containers are connected to (as default it is `docker0`).
+  > - from the printed list, find out the Docker virtual bridge (alias *<DOCKER_NET>*) which all the containers are connected to (as default it is `docker0`).
-     > - run the following command before using docker profile or docker-compose:
+  > - run the following command before using docker profile or docker-compose:  <br>
-     >   `xhost +local:<DOCKER_NET>`
-     >   e.g: `xhost +local:docker0`
+  >   `xhost +local:<DOCKER_NET>` e.g: `xhost +local:docker0`
-     > - When running finishes, it is recommanded to remove the access to the X display server by running:
+  > - When running finishes, it is recommanded to remove the access to the X display server by running:  <br>
-     >   `xhost -local:<DOCKER_NET>`
-     >   e.g: `xhost -local:docker0`
+  >   `xhost -local:<DOCKER_NET>` e.g: `xhost -local:docker0`

+You can also build the BookingApp project using the command `mvn` instead of `./mvnw`, but without Maven Wrapper build might fails due to different versions of Maven.
+For this reason building with maven Wrapper is recommended.
+If you prefer taking your risks, you can also run launch files from Eclipse.
+They are located inside `booking-aggregate`, `booking-domain-module`, `booking-business-module` and `booking-ui-module` into `launches` folders.
+Just right click on the .launch file, select **Run As**, and click on the same name maven configuration for starting the building.
+Remember that launch files in Reactor execute on the whole project, while the others execute on the single module, so they need to have dependencies installed before starting.